alfmunny/leetcode/560. Subarray Sum Equals K/README.md

 ##  Solution 2

 Use hash map two remember the frequncy of every sum.
-If hash[sum - k] exists, it means the nums in between can be added upto k, then result + 1
+If hash[sum - k] exists, it means the nums in between can be added upto k, then **result += hash[sum -k]** (!!!
+Every time the sum has appeared, it should be counted in, because every one can result to sum k upto current position)

 nums = 1, 2, 3
 k = 3